 Sycophant was the best word to use to describe William – at first.
-Chuck Davidson might describe him as a “psycho-phant” – if only he could.
+Chuck Davidson might describe him as a “psycho-phant”.

 The extremely lucrative industry of online gaming created a fever pitch of competition among software companies to be first to market with the best of the best in uniquely creative gaming experiences.